Are you curious about driving in Alaska in fall or winter? Read why snow isn’t your “enemy.”

-Snow is the normal for Alaskans
+Snow is the Normal for Alaskans

 Interior Alaska’s roads are icy and/or snow covered for about 7 to 8 months depending on altitude and position to sun exposure.
 Thus, drivers learn how to correct when the back of their car goes to the side whenever they drive around a curve.
 You know how to start driving even when you parked you car uphill.
 You have a box of sand, a shovel, a tow and blankets in your car in winter in case you go into a ditch or to support someone getting out of a ditch.
 You never start driving just because the traffic light is green.
 You first check that nobody is slipping into the intersection.
 Driveways are considered dangerous as well.

-Snow is welcome in the darkness of fall
+Snow is Welcome in the Darkness of Fall

 Despite these dangers, why are drivers in Interior Alaska looking forward to snow?
-No it is not because they know better to drive on snow/ice than on dirt roads and/or wet asphalt.
+No, it is not because they know better to drive on snow/ice than on dirt roads and/or wet asphalt.
 No it is not because summer is construction season.

 About three weeks after fall equinox, daylight hours plus dawn become shorter than the hours of complete darkness.
 Even under full moon clear sky conditions, it is dark – damned dark.
-The headlights just show a bit of the road and the light gets absorbed in the boreal forest like by a black body1.
+The headlights just show a bit of the road and the light gets absorbed in the boreal forest like by a black body.
 Some mail boxes along the road look like moose which is irritating.

 Moose are what Alaskan drivers are afraid of.
 Moose munch on twigs and hence walk around scrub and permafrost areas and the scrubs along the roads.
 Moose are brown like the ground and their surroundings.
 Thus, they are hard to see.
 They may enter the road out of the blue.
 If you hit a moose, you kill the moose.
 You consider yourself lucky when you survive with some injuries.
 Of course, your car is totaled.
 BTW never get between a moose cow and her baby.

 In 2003, I drove from Goldstream to Fairbanks International Airport to pick up my husband.
 Driving around a curve from a forested area into an area with snow-covered permafrost I saw motion.
 I immediately hit the brakes and tried to keep the car straight on the icy road that had lower ground to its left and right.
 Upon standing of the car a moose cow and her calf jumped out of the ditch and crossed the road about 10 yards (9.14 m) in front of me to vanish in the dish on the other side of the road.